 On 64-bit editions of Linux, you can execute both 32- and 64-bit applications.
 However, 64-bit applications must use 64-bit drivers, and 32-bit applications must use 32-bit drivers.
-Make sure to install and use the version of the driver that matches the bitness of the client application:
+Make sure that you use a driver whose bitness matches the bitness of the client application:

-- ClouderaImpalaODBC-32bit-[Version]-[Release].i686.rpm for the 32-bit driver - ClouderaImpalaODBC-[Version]-[Release].x86 64.rpm for the 64-bit driver
+- ClouderaImpalaODBC-32bit-[Version]-[Release].i686.rpm for the 32-bit driver - ClouderaImpalaODBC-[Version]-[Release].x86_64.rpm for the 64-bit driver